Kubnse/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More Pointers, Arrays, & Strings
+More pointers, arrays and strings